mukobi/Portfolio-Generator/README.md

 ### Photos

-- If adding new photos, run the 2 scripts in the `precompile` folder first.
+- If adding new photos, you may need to run the 2 scripts in the `precompile` folder first.
 These add metadata and generate thumbnails for the dense gallery functionality.
+They should be run automatically by the compilation script, but you can also run them manually if it's not working.